CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 36. Sitting on a No-Collided prop to force yourself into someone's base will result in a permanent ban!
 Staff will count this as exploiting.

 37. Button fading doors are allowed as long as both parties can see eachother when it is closed and opened.

+38. Bases may not restrict players movement.
+    Example: Crouching, jumping, pixel walkways, etc.

+39. Pixel Fading Doors are not allowed.
+You must be able to use a lock pick on any part of the door/prop.

+40. Gangs may base around their flags in order to protect claimed territory.